4Ward North PhD Programme for Health Professionals

 The maximum award available for each fellowship is capped (current salary/registration fees and reasonable running costs).

 Your research must be within the Wellcome research remit.
+However, we also welcome applications that move discovery science along the translational pathway.

 How to apply